-The Yellow-legged hornet commonly builds two nests in a season.
+The Asian Hornet commonly builds two nests in a season.
 Primary nests are often found in or on manmade structures while secondary nests are more likely to be found on natural structures such as in tree canopies.
 Nests are round, up to 90cm in height and beige or brown in colour.

-Photos: The yellow face of the Yellow-legged hornet (top); male Yellow-legged hornet with distinctive yellow legs (bottom right); Yellow-legged hornet nest (bottom left).
+Photos: The yellow face of the Asian Hornet (top); male Asian Hornet with distinctive yellow legs (bottom right); Asian Hornet nest (bottom left).
 Image credit: Gilles San Martin, Namur, Belgium.